5 Reasons Why Airtight Drywall Is Obsolete

-After perhaps keeping the rain out, airtightness is the most important thing we can do to make our buildings energy efficient and comfortable.
-That’s a building science fact.
+After keeping the rain out, airtightness is the most important thing we can do to make our buildings energy efficient and comfortable.
+That's a building science fact.
 A fully functional air barrier is fundamentally important to the proper functioning of the building.
 Consequently we should take necessary steps to ensure that the airbarrier works, not just on the last day of construction but until the last day of occupancy: 50 years, even 100 years in the future.
-And we should help optimize its ability to succeed through the materials and means and methods we use to construct the air barrier.
+And we should help optimize its ability to succeed through the materials, means and methods we use to construct the air barrier.

 In our quest for greater airtightness, the Airtight Drywall Approach (ADA), which was developed in the 1980s, does not sufficiently optimize chances for success, nor does it last.
 Consequently ADA has lost its usefulness.